 Are you confident that your risk, resilience and security program is fully optimized?
 Are you satisfied with your value proposition to your organization’s senior leaders?
 Are you sure you know where the hidden costs of your program are and how you might leverage those costs to improve your situational awareness and actionable response?

 What is the promise based on past Great Conversations forums?
-You will walk away with nuggets of wisdom from one or more of the speakers or panelists that you will want to activate before the end of the year.
+You walk away with nuggets of wisdom from one or more of the speakers or panelists that you will want to activate before the end of the year.

 The forum is based on educational tracks such as: Leadership, Strategy and Innovation, Organizational Strength, Enterprise Security Risk Management, Intelligence acquisition and planning and, of course, the track that can disrupt any best practice: Technology.